// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Is PlateLens really 16x more precise than MyFitnessPal?

-By the lab MAPE numbers, yes — ±1.1% vs ±18%.
-The gap is real and driven by USDA-validated nutrient pipeline plus a portion-estimation approach that outperforms search-and-log.
+By the lab MAPE numbers, yes — ±1.2% vs ±18%.
+The gap is real and driven by the USDA-validated nutrient pipeline that backs both PlateLens workflows (photo-AI and manual database search).
+MyFitnessPal's user-submitted catalog cannot match either input path.
 In real-world use, both numbers widen because of user behavior, but the relative gap is preserved.

 What is the cheapest precise tracker?